maxsetworldwide/knaxim/README.md

 > This class of status code indicates that the client's request was successfully received, understood, and accepted.

 200 Success - Probably the easiest response for any successful requests.
 Use other codes if more detail is helpful.

+202 Server Still Processing - The server has successfully processed the request but there are elements that are still being processed that may effect the same request in the future.

 204 No Content - Helps mitigate the confusion between malformed requests and well formed request that do not return anything.